ethereum/EIPs/SCCP/sccp-41.md

 Although I do think that these arguments and many others are valid, any change in c-ratio can be changed later via community vote in case the peg stabilizes.
 Until then, we as a community need to do our part in order to peg our main unit of account to its underlying.

-Since the c-ratio was deisgned to be the lever for supporting supply and demand.
-It is forseen that the end of the yeild farming incentives to drop the peg in which the c-ratio may need to be used to increase the target c-ratio to reduce the sUSD supply
+Since the c-ratio was designed to be the lever for supporting supply and demand.
+It is forseen that the end of the yeild farming incentives to drop the peg in which the c-ratio may need to be used to increase the target c-ratio to reduce the sUSD supply.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).